 Updated April 19, 2019!
 In version 3.0, the dongle will no longer be needed.
 If you have an existing dongle, then you can transfer the license to the software through a series of steps.
 Then, you can throw away the dongle.
 Or you can purchase a 1-year v3.0 license here.

 ZXW Tools is the preferred software for iphone and ipad logic board repair.
-The dongle acts as a security key for the downloadable software.
-The software can be downloaded freely on their website, assuming you can read chinese :

 If you came here looking to download the software, then you’re in luck.
 We’re hosting the software for those that can’t read chinese or don’t know how to get a browser with translation.

 You can download the ZXW Tools dongle software from the below link: